01satria/LauncherAppv2/README.md

 Grid or list layout, toggle app names on/off, hide apps you don't want cluttering your drawer.
 Long-press any app for quick actions — pin, hide, or uninstall without ever leaving the home screen.

 ### 📌 Dock
 Pin up to 4 favorite apps for instant access.
-Your avatar lives here too — tap to open the Dashboard, long-press for Settings.
+Your avatar lives here too, tap to open the Dashboard, long-press for Settings.

 ### 💬 Chat
 A lightweight personal assistant that knows your name, greets you by time of day, and keeps your conversation alive throughout the session.